-Departmental or non-departmental: Authorises a department or an Office of Parliament to incur expenses in supplying a specified category of outputs (goods and services), or the Crown (excluding departments) to incur expenses to purchase a specified class of outputs.
+Departmental or non-departmental: Authorise a department or an Office of Parliament to incur expenses in supplying a specified category of outputs (goods and services), or the Crown (excluding departments) to incur expenses to purchase a specified category of outputs.

 Annual or multi-year: The authority lapses at the end of the financial year or multi-year period specified.

-Single category of output expenses only: The scope is limited to a single category of outputs (defined as a grouping of similar outputs).
+Single category of output expenses only: The scope is limited to a single category of outputs (a grouping of similar or related outputs).

 Amount limited by Appropriation Act: The amount of a standard output expense appropriation is limited to a set amount of New Zealand dollars specified in an Appropriation Act.

-Typical application: The normal or default form for an output expense appropriation, used for a wide range of outputs for which the flexibility offered by the other types of output expense appropriation is not required.
+Typical application: The normal or default form for an output expense appropriation, used for a wide range of outputs for which the flexibility offered by a multi-category appropriation is not required.

 Revenue-Dependent Appropriations (RDA)

 (section 21(1), Public Finance Act 1989)